Note (typography): History

 The London printer Richard Jugge is generally credited as the inventor of the footnote, first used in the Bishops' Bible of 1568.

-Early printings of the Douay Bible used two closely spaced colons (actually squared four dot punctuation mark U+2E2C “⸬”) to indicate a marginal note.
+Early printings of the Douay Bible used a four-dot punctuation mark (represented in Unicode as U+2E2C “⸬”) to indicate a marginal note.
+It can often be mistaken for two closely-spaced colons.

 Literary device

 At times, notes have been used for their comical effect, or as a literary device.